karimtarek0000/karma-e-commerce/README.md

   1. _Input phone number:_
      - The user should write his phone number
   2. _Input address:_
-     - The user should write the address he wants to receive the order
+     - The user should write the address to receive the order
   3. _Input coupon for discount:_
      - If the user has a valid coupon (Optional)
   4. Now the user can decide to pay with a credit card or cash on delivery
      - Credit card with (Stripe)
+  5. If all the information is correct, user will showing page included all details about that order and he able scan `QRCode` included all informations about products

 ##